What expectations and desires do hold around partnership?

 This is an invaluable healing choice point.
 I hope you can appreciate this.

-Can you feel my heart reaching out to you inviting you stay in the present moment and take advantage of this opportunity to heal old partnership wounds?
+Can you feel my heart reaching out to you inviting you to stay in the present moment and take advantage of this opportunity to heal old partnership wounds?

 Our liberation is found when we do like Chiron did and willingly embrace our vulnerable humanness (our mortality,) trade in our stories of invulnerability (unrealistic expectations, notions of perfection), and perpetually enliven the part of us that shakes up the old ways of being by bringing down to earth inspiration from the heavens.